From Logits to Hierarchies: Hierarchical Clustering made Simple: Experimental Details

 \subsection{Datasets}

-In this work, we run experiments on four challenging vision datasets, namely CIFAR-10 and CIFAR-100 \citep{cifarpaper}, Food-101 \citep{Bossard:2014aa} and ImageNet-1K \citep{imagenetpaper}.
+In this work, we run experiments on five challenging vision datasets, namely CIFAR-10 and CIFAR-100 \citep{cifarpaper}, Food-101 \citep{Bossard:2014aa}, ImageNet1K \citep{imagenetpaper}, and as well INaturalist21\citep{van2021benchmarking} introduced in \cref{app:addresults}.
 CIFAR-10 and CIFAR-100 are well-established object classification datasets.
-The CIFAR-10 dataset consists of 60000 32x32 colored images divided in 10 classes: \emph{airplane}, \emph{automobile}, \emph{bird}, \emph{cat}, \emph{deer}, \emph{dog}, \emph{frog}, \emph{horse}, \emph{ship}, \emph{truck}.
+The CIFAR-10 dataset consists of 60000 32x32 colored images, divided in 10 classes: \emph{airplane}, \emph{automobile}, \emph{bird}, \emph{cat}, \emph{deer}, \emph{dog}, \emph{frog}, \emph{horse}, \emph{ship}, \emph{truck}.
 The train/test splits contain 50000 and 10000 images respectively.
 Similarly, also the CIFAR-100 dataset consists of 60000 32x32 colored images.
 However, they are organized into 100 classes.
 In addition, the 100 classes are grouped into 20 superclasses.
 As for CIFAR-10, the train/test splits also contain 50000 and 10000 images respectively.
 The Food101 dataset is a fine-grained classification dataset of food images, consisting of 101000 images for 101 classes.
 Images are high-resolution, up to 512 pixels side length.
 Images are split between 75750 training samples and 25250 test images.
-The ImageNet-1K dataset, widely used in computer vision, consists of 1000 classes organized according to the WordNet hierarchy \citep{wordnetpaper}, with 1281167 training and 50000 test samples, respectively.
+The ImageNet-1k dataset, widely used in computer vision, consists of 1000 classes organized according to the WordNet hierarchy \citep{wordnetpaper}, with 1281167 training and 50000 test samples, respectively.
+The INaturalist21 dataset \citep{van2021benchmarking} contains 2.7 million images of natural species labelled at different taxonomy levels.

-\subsection{Implementation details}
+\subsection{Implementation Details}